Please note that the topics of our High School Collectives Courses are aimed at students in grades 9 and 10.

 Before registering, please note:

-High School Collective Classes are offered on Monday and Wednesdays from 9am-3pm.
+High School Classes are only offered on Monday and Wednesdays from 9am-3pm.

 All classes will be taught using the Charlotte Mason method of education.
 Students will use only living texts (in lieu of traditional text books) and utilize public speaking and presentations as well as written narrations and reports as the core of their educational work.